-Trekking | Mt.
+Trek | Mt.
 Rinjani, Indonesia

-If you ask any Indonesian, who are quite an adventurous group of people, Rinjani will always be the top of their list for the most beautiful trek in Indonesia.
-And that says a lot because the country is home to 43 mountains and thousands of hilly viewpoints.
 The summit of Mt.
 Rinjani is 3,726 meters above sea level, the second highest in Indonesia, which is a major drawing point for those who thrive on challenges.
 For us, we love the lakeside.
 As you come over the crater rim and catch your first glimpse of Segara Anak and all of her hues of blues, all the work it took to get there comes into perspective.
-It is worth the 6+ hours of ascent.
+It is worth the 6+ hours of ascent!

 Mt.
-Rinjani is also unique because it has an active volcano inside of the crater lake, named Gunung Barujari and can be seen puffing away on most days.
+Rinjani is also unique because it has an active volcano inside the crater lake named Gunung Barujari, which can be seen puffing away on most days.
 Because this mountain is also an active volcano, there are a few hot springs to soak in to heal those sore muscles.
-There are not many trips that Jin and Simon go on together but when they went up in 2017, they were pleasantly surprised when their guides brought them to a hot water waterfall.
-How many of you can say that you have swam in a hot water waterfall?

-The one downside of Mt.
-Rinjani is the mismanagement of the number of daily visitors and the rubbish that is left.
 Mt.
 Rinjani is unofficially known as the Rubbish Walk.
 We work with local guides and porters who do their part and more by removing rubbish from the mountain with every group that is sent up.
-We have high hopes to work with local and the national park to make Rinjani Rubbish Free by next season.
+We have high hopes of working with local and national parks to make Rinjani Rubbish-Free by next season.

 There are officially six different routes up the mountain.
 Senaru Trail and Sembalun Trail are the most popular.
 Sembalun is the access point to the summit, while Senaru is where you get the best views of both Segara Anak, Gunung Barujari, and the Gili Islands.
-Before Covid, the most popular route to take was up Sembalun and down Senaru.
-These days, the preference is to descend down Torean Trail.

-If you are trekking for a good time, we will always recommend the Senaru-Torean route; however for those who want to summit, you will miss out on the iconic Segara Anak views and take the Sembalun-Torean route.
+If you are trekking for a good time, we will always recommend the Senaru-Torean route; however, for those who want to summit, you will miss out on the iconic Segara Anak views and take the Sembalun-Torean route.

 Where is South Lombok: